How to look for records of... Political history in the 18th century

 This is a brief guide to help you find records about 18th century political history.
 There are various types of material available from this period, both in manuscript and in print, and this guide describes some of the most important.

-The state papers foreign are the papers accumulated in the offices of the secretaries of state in the conduct of British diplomacy abroad.
-They include treaties and correspondence with diplomats.
-They are divided by country.
+State papers domestic and foreign are the accumulated papers of the secretaries of state relating to domestic and foreign affairs respectively – the latter include treaties and correspondence with diplomats.
+State papers domestic are divided by reign; state papers foreign are divided by country.

 The principal Secretaries of State handled the domestic and foreign business of the British government until 1782, when the Home Office and the Foreign Office were founded.